 - Member outreach via live agent completion support services related to the completion of the HRA

-- Access to the HRA for health navigator to help complete on behalf of the member such as brokers, or care teams
+- Access to tools for health navigators such as brokers or care teams to help complete the HRA on behalf of the member

 - Alternative tools and services to facilitate support for those with disabilities

 Health plans rely on industry gold standard accreditations and certifications like HITRUST and National Committee for Quality Assurance (NCQA) as mile markers that they’re on the right road.
-This year, PDHI will be going through our 8th year of NCQA certification and 3rd year of HITRUST certification.
-Using a data source with this high-level certification ensures that the data is providing the highest quality actionable insights.
+PDHI has been HITRUST certified since 2017 and NCQA certified since 2008.
+These certifications indicate that we meet best practices for security, privacy, and compliance with quality standards.

 Why HRA…why does it matter?
 Is it worth the effort?

 Members rely on their plan to support their health initiatives; the ROI is hard to track but the impact is enormous for claims caught and avoided.
-Data captured from the HRA allows health plans to be proactive rather than reactive regarding patient care.
-Using leading data vs lagging data enables you to deploy data-driven plans of action that considers the person, as well as the socioeconomic factors.
+Health plans capturing data from a health assessment can be proactive rather than reactive regarding patient care.
+Using leading data rather than lagging data enables plans to deploy a set of data-driven actions that consider the person, as well as the socioeconomic factors.
+Leading data will allow you to accurately understand the whole person and identify the best resources to address the health needs of the population.
 The benefit involves financial efficiencies for the plan as well as health equity for the member.
-Leading data will allow you to accurately understand the whole person and identify the best resources to address the health needs of the population.

-PDHI is a technology services organization that develops and distributes the ConXus Platform for delivering Population Health Management Programs.
+PDHI is a software organization that develops and distributes the ConXus Platform to support population health management, point of care, and corporate wellness programs.
+With a 25-year history of success, PDHI is trusted by hundreds of companies including health plans, wellness providers, and large employers across the United States.
 ConXus enriches the member experience and meets accreditation requirements with NCQA-certified health improvement tools and health appraisals.
-To learn more about how PDHI’s Health Assessments can provide your Population Health Management Program with leading data during member enrollment, check out our solutions for Health Plans.
+To learn more about how PDHI can provide your Population Health Management Program with leading data during member enrollment, check out our solutions for Health Plans.